Angela Rayner: Political positions

-Rayner has said that she "didn't have a particularly strong view either way" on Brexit.
-She campaigned for Britain Stronger in Europe and voted to remain in the European Union (EU) during the 2016 Brexit referendum.
+Rayner campaigned for Britain Stronger in Europe and voted to remain in the European Union (EU) during the 2016 Brexit referendum.
 After the referendum result, she voted in favour of triggering Article 50, arguing that although she was "fiercely pro-EU" she was "also a democrat".
 She opposed Labour's policy for a second referendum adopted under Corbyn and argued that it would "undermine democracy".
 She also opposed a delay to Article 50.
 When asked how she would vote in a second referendum in December 2019, Rayner said she would vote leave as long as the withdrawal agreement "protects the economy and jobs".

 Rayner supports transgender rights, saying that they do not conflict with women's rights.
+On 2 July 2022, she joined Keir Starmer and other Labour figures at Pride in London as the march marked its 50th anniversary, with calls for LGBT rights reforms including a ban on conversion therapy and changes to the Gender Recognition Act.

 After the murder of George Floyd by police officer Derek Chauvin, Rayner supported the Black Lives Matter movement, and took a knee alongside Keir Starmer.

+In popular culture

+Satirist Jenny Stanton, under the stage name The Intel Lady, regularly parodies Rayner in her stand-up performances and public appearances.

+In the inaugural season of Saturday Night Live UK, Rayner was portrayed by Celeste Dring, in a cold open sketch in the season finale where she, Andy Burnham (portrayed by Paddy Young) and Wes Streeting (portrayed by Jack Shep) were having "property viewings" of 10 Downing Street.

 Awards and honours

 Rayner's strong support base as Deputy Leader of the Labour Party led to the New Statesman ranking her as the eighth most powerful person in British left-wing politics for 2023.
 The Spectator named her Politician of the Year at its annual Parliamentarian of the Year awards ceremony in 2024.

-In December 2024 Rayner was included in the BBC 100 Women 2024, a list of "100 inspiring and influential women from around the world for 2024".
+In December 2024, Rayner was included in the BBC 100 Women 2024, a list of "100 inspiring and influential women from around the world for 2024".

 Personal life

 Relationships and family

-Between 1995 and 2005 Rayner was in a relationship with Neil Batty.
+Between 1995 and 1999, Rayner was in a relationship with Neil Batty.
 In 1996, aged 16, she gave birth to their son, Ryan.
 Recalling her experience of being a teenage mother on a council estate, she said that Ryan's birth "actually saved me from where I could have been, because I had a little person to look after."
-When Ryan's partner had a daughter in November 2017, Rayner became a grandmother at age 37, giving herself the nickname "Grangela."
+When Ryan's partner had a daughter in November 2017, Rayner became a grandmother at age 37, giving herself the nickname "Grangela".

-In September 2010 she married Mark Rayner, a Unison official, with whom she had two more sons, Charlie and Jimmy.
+In September 2010, she married Mark Rayner, a Unison official, with whom she had two more sons, Charlie and Jimmy.
 Rayner says that the care her son Charlie received after his premature birth demonstrated the importance of the NHS to her.
 Rayner and her husband separated in 2020.

+In the summer of 2022, journalists began reporting Rayner was "in a relationship" with Labour MP Sam Tarry; the relationship ended in 2023, and then resumed.